vostersc/training/exampleInterview.md

   - A new developer comes onto this project.
 What are the areas with the most technical risk?
 Where are they likely to break something?

 ## ARCHITECTURE
+  - Beginning at your computer, explain how a request to a website works.
+Start at when you enter the website name into the browser.
   - FE
     - You have a slow dashboard.
 How would you go about improving performance? (cloudfront, caching, memoize, simplify data storage, cookies)
     - How do you decide between SSR and standard FE/BE separate setup?
   - BE
     - How do you decide what logic gets handled in the backend vs SQL?
     - What design patterns do you find yourself using in the backend code?
 (Eg decorators adding info to headers, lenses decouple db from getters)
+    - When would you use something like micro-services versus more of a monolith setup?
+    - Horizontal v.
+Vertical Scaling?
+  - CLOUD/DEVOPS
+    - Give me an example of how a typical CICD system is set up.
+    - What AWS services are you familiar with and what problem did each service solve?
   - You have a slow query.
 How would you address that slowness?
      - What tools exist to help you address slowness?
 (Explain analyze)
      - What kinds of things are you going to see if your query needs an index? (full table scans)